primepiplup/rollit/README.md

 This can be used for rolling on whatever list of lines you want however, so be creative!
 Note that folder paths are followed.
 If you create a .local/share/rollit/[folder]/[somefile] you can roll on that file using rollit [folder]/[somefile].

+### Command line arguments

+Support for command line arguments is very slowly trickling into the Rollit implementation.
+A basic setup has been written, which should be fairly easy to extend with additional behaviour.

+#### Multiple rolls
+The --count X or --repeats X argument can be supplied to rollit before the file is given.
+This will cause said file to be rolled on X amount of times.

+`rollit --count [number] file`

 ## Building and deploying

 Clone this repo and read the source code, it's short.